k-son/basket/README.md

 <br />

-Layout for mobile, tablet and large desktop (can act as a score board) considered.
+Responsive layouts for mobile, tablet and desktop (can act as a score board) considered.

 <br />